Part V

 This newfound self-knowledge fundamentally reshapes the transformative path ahead.

 - Spiritual “failures” are reframed.
 Difficulty with silent meditation is no longer a personal failing; it is a mismatch between practice and neurotype.
-This invites creative adaptation of core practices like Void Meditation.
+This invites creative adaptation of contemplative practice.

 - Shadow work becomes precise.
 With self-blame released, you can engage more compassionately with the shadow currents first mapped in the Creator–Destroyer arc.
 This includes the “Golden Shadow”—powerful neurodivergent strengths that may have been suppressed.

 - Relational dynamics gain clarity.
-Understanding your communication style and sensory needs allows for healthier self-advocacy.
-This enhances the relational work of the Archetype Portals and Ethics parts.
+Understanding your communication style and sensory needs allows for healthier self-advocacy, clearer boundaries, and cleaner repair.

 Some describe this post-diagnosis period as a “second adolescence”—a liberating, if destabilizing, time of rediscovering identity and learning to live unmasked.